This post explores the history and legacy of the 4 + 1 views. See 4 + 1 Architectural View Model: Introduction for the more technical overview.

 Where did the 4 + 1 views go?

 Perhaps the fledgling rumblings of Service-Oriented Architecture (SOA) in 1998 heralded the end?
-In Kruchten’s era, systems were large complex beasts with often custom implementations of both hardware and software.
+In the context of Kruchten’s paper, systems were large complex beasts with often custom implementations of both hardware and software.
 The rise of SOA aligned with the web as the communications medium of choice, the adoption of commodity hardware, and increased search for ’re-usable’ components (often pre-packaged components from vendors).
 It’s possible that engineers started to see less value in explicitly documenting the separate views.

 Or perhaps it was the rise of Extreme Programming (XP) and Agile?
 They have paved the way for a new kind of development process, one which eschews heavy formal frameworks like RUP (although Kruchten maintains that RUP is agile-compatible).
 Were the 4 + 1 views the baby thrown out with the bathwater?